marcos-j-ferreira/methods-in-python/README.md

 # list-comprehension

 Is a way to create lists using a concise syntax.
 It allows us to generate a new list by applying an expression to each item in an existing iterable (such as a list or range).
+I've created a simple live example of using list comprehension, which is very important for practicing and efficiency in programming, and for making code more readable.

+## Syntax of list comprehension

+[expression for intem in iterable if condition]

 # Teste